eiffel-community/eiffel-intelligence/wiki/markdown/running-eiffel-intelligence.md

     (catalina home)/webapp/

-If Eiffel-Intelligence should be run without any conext-path in the url address, then overwrite ROOT.war file in webapp file with eiffel-intelligence-<version>.war:
+If Eiffel-Intelligence should be run without any conext-path in the url address, then overwrite ROOT.war file in webapp folder with eiffel-intelligence-<version>.war:

     cp eiffel-intelligence-<version>.war (catalina home)/webapp/ROOT.war